Middlewood, South Yorkshire: Facilities

 Many important facilities for the district are located just outside the immediate Middlewood area.
 There are no large supermarkets and only a limited number of small shops within the district and most residents will commute to nearby Hillsborough to do their larger shopping needs.
 There is a small shopping area at the top of Leppings Lane known as the Middlewood shops.
 This contains a large concentration of take-away food shops although there is a medium-sized Asda supermarket located within the old Hillsborough Park cinema building on Catch Bar Lane.
 The cinema building dates from 1921 and ceased being a cinema in 1967, since then it has been a bingo hall and then a supermarket operated by Supasave, then Netto before Asda took over in August 2011.

 The nearest primary schools are in Wadsley and Hillsborough, while the Hillsborough Leisure Centre just to the SE is the closest community sports facility.
 The Sheffield Wednesday training ground is situated on Middlewood Road, this is a private facility for use by the football club only, it was originally constructed in the late 1960s on old allotments it has undergone extensive redevelopment in recent years.
 As well as outdoor pitches the facility includes a 66 metre by 45 metre air dome which houses a synthetic pitch for indoor training, the dome is a notable sight in the area.

 Late 2005 saw the opening of the Fairlawns Medical Centre and Polyclinic on Middlewood Road North to give the area extra medical facilities due to the increased population brought by the Wadsley Park Village development.
 The medical centre includes at present, a GP practice offering a full service from doctors, practice nurses and health care assistants, a dental practice, pharmacy and various primary care trust outpatient services such as physiotherapy, chronic fatigue, lymphoedema, mental health.
 The Yorkshire Ambulance Service has an ambulance station adjoining the medical centre.

 The Middlewood Supertram terminus with the park and ride behind at the busy morning period.

 Supertram terminus

-Middlewood was chosen as the northern terminus of Sheffield Supertram and opened in October 1995.
+Middlewood tram stop was constructed as the northern terminus of South Yorkshire Supertram and opened in October 1995.
 The terminus is an off-road single platform type and was built on old allotment land at grid reference on Middlewood Road.
 There is a park and ride facility, originally with 200 parking spaces, it was enlarged to 350 spaces in October 2007.
-The system incorporates a SupertramLink bus service which connects to Stocksbridge, Deepcar, Wharncliffe Side and Oughtibridge.
+The system formerly incorporated a SupertramLink bus service which connected to Stocksbridge, Deepcar, Wharncliffe Side and Oughtibridge, however this service was permanently withdrawn in 2022.
 The park and ride is well used by commuters from these areas.